-We expect the public offering price to be between \$21.00 and \$23.00 per share.
+The initial public offering price is \$24.00 per share.
 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "SNCY."
+Our common stock has been approved for listing on the Nasdaq Global Select Market ("Nasdaq") under the symbol "SNCY."